nwgat/shotcut-presets/README.md

-##Nwgat High Quality Presets for Shotcut
+##Nwgat High Quality Presets for

-Because the defaults are pointless https://github.com/nwgat/shotcut-presets
+Because the defaults are pointless

+https://github.com/nwgat/shotcut-presets

-Best video and audio for a given filesize for those that likes quality above compatibility
+Best video and audio for a given filesize for those that likes quality above compatibility, these pesets use hyper reize for better resize

 **Matroska or WebM Container** more awesome than anything else and its natively supported on Linux, Windows 10, many media players, webm container is itself a subset of matroska